salvasm/men-api-rest/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 There are a lot of ideas I want to apply to practice, learn or just for fun.
-Most of those projects begins with a user authentication system and some importants elements to create, read, update or delete (CRUD).
-So I decided to implement what I thinks are some basics to start those projects in order to avoid to rewrite some code.
+Most of those projects begin with a user authentication system and some important elements to create, read, update or delete (CRUD).
+So, I decided to implement what I think are some basics to start those projects in order to avoid to rewrite some code.

 <p align="right">(<a href="#top">back to top</a>)</p>